 Driving the 4x4 Road to the Lookout at Greenstone Mountain in BC

-Greenstone Mountain is a high mountain peak at an elevation of 1,798m (5,898ft) above sea level, located in the Canadian province of British Columbia.
+Greenstone Mountain is a high peak at an elevation of 1,798m (5,898ft) above sea level, located in the Canadian province of British Columbia.

 Greenstone Mountain